hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 ## Learning Objectives

-The learning objectives for this lessons:
+In this lesson, we will:
 - Differentiate between single and double quotes in `bash`
 - Implement regular expressions to within `grep`